 If you’re earning £6,365 or more per year, you’ll be classified as a Class 2 NI contributor.
 This way you’re obligated to pay £3 a week.
 However, if you’re earning £8,632 or more per year, you will be classified as a Class 4 NI contributor.
 You’ll need to pay 9 percent of your income.
 The rate is 2 percent if you are earning over £50,000.

-4. Manage Your Own Taxes
+4. Manage Your Taxes

-Ensure that your taxes are correctly paid and documented, consider hiring accountants in UK to help you out.
+Ensure that your taxes are correctly paid and documented, and consider hiring accountants in UK to help you out.
 A tax consultant will not just help you with finances, but help you save your money as well.

 Conclusion

 Being self-employed is not as easy as what most people think.
 You will need to manage your own business, get clients and business partners, create sales and marketing plans, and look over your finances and taxes.
-Before you decide to register as self-employed, evaluate yourself and resources first to find out whether you can handle everything on your own.
+Before you decide to register as self-employed, evaluate yourself and your resources first to find out whether you can handle everything on your own.